Detachment (film): Production

-In the same month, director Tony Kaye touched upon the issue in a separate interview.
+In the same month, director Tony Kaye said in an interview.
 "My agent sent me this fantastic piece of writing by a guy called Carl Lund.
 A writer.
 One of the things that I felt was how real it was.
 And writing is really about research and speech and I thought this guy’s really done his homework.
 In fact it turned out that he had been a teacher.
 So then it all became very clear.
 And then when it really began, if you like, really really began was when Adrien Brody sort of popped up and said I’ll do this.
 A couple of weeks before we were supposed to start to shoot.
 And then I decided myself at that point I’m gonna hang the whole thing on you [Brody].
 And try to build out your character of Henry much more and make it all everything about you.
 Just you.”
 The interviewer then asks Kaye if he rebuilt the script at that point.
 Kaye responds, “Well I reinterpreted it, yeah.
 When Carl first wrote it, I believe it was a very vignette ensemble thing." ”Carl's script was very impressionistic, and [a] part of what I do, sometimes, [is] very impressionistic storytelling.
 I used that to its full, here, to try and make sense of it all....
 There's more [footage] of Marcia Gay Harden and Bryan Cranston [which] I've got in the hard drives, and I'm hoping to [get] it out, in maybe a longer cut."